-· characterisation of representative rock types within the sequence of rocks to be disturbed by mining, including ore rocks

-- identification and sampling of specific geological features that have anomalous acid-producing or neutralising characteristics, including: - o a representative and statistically significant suite of samples from the rock types to be disturbed - o for coal deposits, geological structures such as faults or beds that contain pyrite or calcite, and the roof and floor of coal seams, which could have anomalous acid-producing or neutralising characteristics - collecting sufficient data so that statistically meaningful ABA values can be identified or calculated for important rock types.
+- characterisation of representative rock types within the sequence of rocks to be disturbed by mining, including ore rocks - identification and sampling of specific geological features that have anomalous acid-producing or neutralising characteristics including: - o a representative and statistically significant suite of samples from the rock types to be disturbed. - epithermal gold deposits, which could have anomalous acid-producing or neutralising minerals or trace elements that are localised in - different rock types - mineral alteration zones - mineralised zones - faults, veins or breccia zones - hanging wall vs foot wall zones - collection of sufficient data so that statistically meaningful ABA values can be identified or calculated for important rock types.

-In general, sampling rocks for environmental geochemical purposes can be completed at the same time as the collection of exploration data.
-The mine drainage implications of all rock types can be treated in a similar manner to exploration data, so that three-dimensional models of rocks with different environmental implications can be compiled, and these rock types can be selectively mined and managed appropriately (see also section 3.6).
+In general, an early phase of sampling of rocks for environmental geochemical purposes can be completed at the same time as the collection of exploration data.
+The mine drainage implications of all rock types can be treated in a similar manner to exploration data so that three-dimensional models of rocks with different environmental implications can be compiled and these rock types can be selectively mined and managed appropriately (see also section 3.6).
 Additional sampling of rocks is required throughout resource development and mining so that rocks continue to be appropriately managed (see also section 4.3).